 Note: I order a size XS in dresses and a size small in most everything else because I like my tops and sweaters a little looser.
 For reference, I’m 5’5 and somewhere between 105 and 110 pounds.
 I wear a size 34 A bra, and I have a long torso and not-so-long legs.
 I sometimes need to get Lilly pants and maxi dresses hemmed, but many of my friends who are 5’5 and have longer legs do not.

 How can I shop most effectively?

-During the sale, you’ll likely see a couple of options: “sort by” and “narrow by.”
+During the sale, you’ll likely see a couple of options: “show filters” and “sort by.”
 They’ve appeared at the top of the page in the past.
-There’s no use in wasting your time looking at products that aren’t available in your size, so click “narrow by” and select “size” first.
+There’s no use in wasting your time looking at products that aren’t available in your size, so click “show filters” and select “women’s sizes” first.
 I tend to then click on “sort by” and select “price – low to high” next.
-If you’re nuts about a particular print, you might want to sort by that, though.
+If you’re nuts about a particular print, you might want to select that under “show filters,” though.
 Everyone has her own method!